Best Sport Focused Luxury Watches for Men – Top 10 in [insert_php]echo date(‘Y’);[/insert_php]

 First of all, let’s clear up some misunderstandings about what a sports luxury watch is.

 Lots of people just assume that a luxury sports watch must be made with some esoteric metal or studded with gemstones.
 This is not true.
 You can and will find some seemingly modest models that you can still classify as sporty luxury watches.
 What makes the real difference, apart from the materials used, is their movement – this is the place where all the watch wizardry happens.
 Expressing its beauty through a fine aesthetic display is the next step.
-It’s this unique combination of movement and design that will define the mechanical luxury sports watch.
+It’s this unique combination of movement and design that will define the mechanical luxury cardio watch.